giubacc/chatterbox/docs/build.md

 ./build.sh build-all
 ```

-### Build using the OpenSuse Leap Docker builder image
+### Build using a Docker builder image

 It is possible to use a Docker builder image to compile the binary
 of `chatterbox`.

+- `scripts/Dockerfile-leap.builder`
-- `scripts/Dockerfile.builder`
+- `scripts/Dockerfile-ubuntu.builder`

 To build `chatterbox` with the Docker builder image, your system needs
-to provide Podman or Docker.
+to provide Docker.

 To create the `chatterbox` builder image: